jimhalpertX3/jimhalpertx3/README.md

 <p align="center"> Please don't copy or inspo. <p align="center">

-<p align="center"> C + H friendly, when I'm not saitting with my friends.
+<p align="center"> C + H friendly, when I'm not sitting with my friends.
 If I have DNI in my name, please don't interact.
 Crowding irritates me when it's not done by a friend of mine, so it'd be nice if it could be avoided. <p align="center">

 <p align="center"> Fictional adult, real life minor.
 Under twelve or over eighteen do not interact unless I do.
 Friends are exceptions, please interact if I know you. :] <p align="center">